peterdresslar/do-android-wolves-dream-of-electric-sheep/workflow.md

 [x] Fix charts
 [] Fix chart titles
 [] Escape hatch if LLM not responding
-[] Oversetting opts in model.py?
+[] Lots of code debt in the LLM utils due to going too fast [] Oversetting opts in model.py?
 (Too many setters?)